ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 # Authenticate User
-Transaction to authenticate a user with SAML 2.0
+Transaction to authenticate a user at a identity provider certified for the Swiss EPR.
+Primary systems shall use this transaction to retrieve a IdP assertion.
+The IdP assertion is required to retrieve the XUA Assertion to be used with EPR transactions.

 - [Overview](#overview)
 - [Transaction](#transaction)